rowrowrowrow/GWU_P2/README.md

 This repo demonstrates using python visualization tools, machine learning, and analysis for demographic information to inform financial decisions in a web page.

+More information regarding the development, approach, and goals of this project can be found in the powerpoint presentation included in this repo `GWU P2 Presentation.pptx`.

 ---

 ## Technologies